Evening Meditation for Sleep: A 10-Minute Bedtime Routine That Actually Helps

 - Offline access so you're not dependent on Wi-Fi at bedtime

 That said, the research suggests that formal in-person instruction produces stronger effects than app-based practice alone.
-If you have persistent insomnia, consider working with a therapist trained in MBTI or CBT-I.
+If you have persistent insomnia, consider working with a therapist trained in MBTI or CBT-I. And if you are comparing fixed sleep tracks with generated guidance, our explainer on what AI meditation is shows why personalized sessions can fit messy bedtime states better than a library.
+If you are specifically weighing mainstream apps before bed, see our full Headspace vs Calm vs AI meditation comparison for the sharper split between sleep atmosphere and situational personalization.

 The Bottom Line